qognitive/qcog-python-client/docs/examples/coil20.rst

     qcml.wait_for_training()
     print(qcml.trained_model["guid"])

+Here we are using our analytic solver which is avaliable for the Pauli model.
+As per the documentation for the analytic optimization method we set our batch size to the number of samples in our dataset so we process all data in a single batch.
 .. note::

     The training process may take a while to complete, here we call ``wait_for_training`` which will block until training is complete.